grmine/NOMP-Software-Greek-Remake/README.md

 Donations
 ---------
-To support development of this project feel free to donate :)
+To support development of this project in English feel free to donate :)

 * BTC: `1KRotMnQpxu3sePQnsVLRy3EraRFYfJQFR`
 * LTC: `LKfavSDJmwiFdcgaP1bbu46hhyiWw5oFhE`